dvhb/dvhb-hybrid/docs/tutorial.rst

-Our aiohttp application uses `SwaggerRouter` from `aiohttp_apiset` to build application router and we need to specify our endpoint as swagger spec here `tutorial/users/users_api.yaml`:
+Our aiohttp application uses `SwaggerRouter` from `aiohttp_apiset` to build application routes and we need to specify our endpoint as swagger spec here `tutorial/users/users_api.yaml`:

 .. code-block:: yaml